DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-29 Prop List & Modular Asset List.md

 - [x] Long table
 - [x] The long hanging banners
 - [x] Painting - 5m tall x 7m wide
-	- The ones in engine are not scaled to align with the grid, so you probably won't be able to use those to create an asset that's the appropriate scale

 # Modular Kit Pieces